burger

 Premium 5 addresses min.20

-For example: Mail Service paid for 10 addresses = 200 forwarding addresses available
+For example: Mail Service paid for 10 addresses = 200 redirection addresses available

 1. Open the redirection address management page